barotto/IBMulator/BUILD_WINDOWS.md

 libRocketDebugger.dll
 ```

-Keep in mind though that this list can change depending on the current version
+**NOTE:** this list can change depending on the current version of MSYS2/MinGW.
-of MSYS2/MinGW.

 ## Statically linked version
 If you want to remove external DLLs dependencies and statically link